epotters/jib-frontend-maven/README.md

 ### How
 JIB has a base project called jib-core that does the containerizing.
-I just build a maven-plugin that uses this to build |Angular images.
+I just build a maven-plugin that uses this to build images for Angular projects.
 All heavy lifting is done by the jib-core library.
-I muse